Did you know that negative ions are affecting our health every day?

 This conditions can damage our cells by changing the Acid-Alkaline balance in our body.
-It is also believed that these conditions are the reason for the deterioration of our physical and emotional well-being heaving a role in the aging process and cancer.
+It is also believed that these conditions are the reason for the deterioration of our physical and emotional well-being, with a role in decreasing our immune system and aging process.

 No wonder people spending too much time indoors suffer from headaches, poor concentration, allergies, and depression.

 Negative ions and our health

 Dr. Albert P. Krueger, at the University of California studied the effect of these negative particles on human health.
 He found that even a small quantity of them are able to kill airborne bacteria and germs.
 The negative ion generator he built helped patients suffering from flu symptoms feel better and quickly recover.

 His further researches also shown that the ionized air has direct relation to the levels of serotonin (a neurohormone) in the blood thus having a great effect on altering the mood.